Ayush-M2488/editkaro_portfolio/README.md

-# EditKaro.in    (Set google chrome zoom to 75% for best layout view)
+# EditKaro.in    (Set google chrome zoom to 75% or 67% for best layout view)

 Welcome to EditKaro.in, your premier social media marketing and video editing agency!
 This project showcases our services, portfolio, and contact information through a responsive and interactive web application.